Ski weekends and short ski breaks - Minimal time travelling, maximum time skiing

 And if you love it, you'll have had an incredible few days and won't have used up many holiday days so you can always go again later in the season.
 Check out our Marketing manager's 10 things she wished she had known before her first day on the mountains.

 Short ski breaks over New Year

 Champaign breakfast followed by a spot of skiing, that's one way to kick off the New Year in style.
-This year (2020/21) New Year's Eve falls on a Thursday so a Wednesday to Sunday ski break in on of our catered chalets makes perfect sense.
+This year (2022/23) New Year's Eve falls on a Saturday and we can find you some great hotel accommodation.